Open-and-Sustainable/prismAId/user_manual/manual.md

 ## 4. Literature Review Requirements
 ### Literature Identification and Preparation
-- Follow protocols for literature identification, for instance as in [Prisma 2020](https://doi.org/10.1136/bmj.n71).
+- Follow protocols for literature identification, for instance as outlined in [PRISMA 2020](https://doi.org/10.1136/bmj.n71).
-- Remove uneccesary elements of the articles.
-For instance, the list of references usually does not provide any relevant information, but it creates noise and increase analysis costs.
-Similarly, the introduction part may (and should) often be removed.
+- Remove unnecessary elements from the articles.
+For example, the list of references usually does not provide relevant information.
+Similarly, the abstract and introductory parts often may (or should) be removed.
+Reviewing a review should be done with particular care and only if necessary.
+- Unnecessary parts of text waste resources and increase analysis costs without any additional value.
+Furthermore, noise can [negatively affect](https://arxiv.org/abs/2404.08865) model performance.

 ## 5. Project Configuration
 ### Way to Configure a Project, Step by Step